 See AtSpotSet 6pc set on Amazon (about $130)

 Fully clad tri-ply, made in China.
 You may have never heard of Buffalo cookware, but we've included it because it has a presence on Amazon that's only going to get bigger.
 We never heard of it, either, but it appears to be the Asian equivalent of All-Clad: popular cookware with an excellent reputation.
 Buffalo also makes pressure cookers as well as some other kitchen products, which you can view at the link above.

 It isn't very pretty, unless you want something with a waterless vibe that's a bit foreign looking.
 Also, it's difficult to determine the quality level of this cookware and to know how it will perform.
 It's even hard to determine the piece sizes, as they are all in metric measurements.
 (A 24cm skillet, the largest in the image above, is about 9.4 inches--so small.)

 For these reasons, we can't recommend this cookware, but we can't tell you to avoid it, either.
 If you want a waterless type of cookware, you might really like this.
 At about $42 per piece (lids included), the quality is probably okay.

 Calphalon Stainless (all lines)

 Made in China, tri-ply and 5-ply.
 (Note: Calphalon's nonstick Unison line is still made in the US.
 All other lines are made in China, but is being phased out and replaced with lines made in China.
 So if you think you're buying an American made product, you probably aren't.)

-Calphalon makes several lines of clad stainless cookware, with the Signature line (pictured abive and linked to) being the highest priced and presumably the best (just under $600 for the 10-piece set).
+Calphalon makes several lines of clad stainless cookware, with the Signature line (pictured above and linked to) being the highest priced and presumably the best (just under $600 for the 10-piece set).
 We don't have thickness numbers for the Signature line, but Calphalon's other clad stainless lines measure less than 2.2mm thick (compare to All-Clad D3's 2.6mm).
 At the higher price point, we can hope that Signature has comparable aluminum to D3, but we haven't tested it yet, so that is an assumption.